How to find social media influencers

 Finding influencer profiles is just one of the features that Awario has; however, the tool does this differently (and better, we argue) than most specifically free influencer marketing tools.
 This is because Awario searchers for relevant keywords through all of the social media before coming up with the influencers list, while most tools simply have a database of influencers.
 Databases are rarely up-to-date and are limited by their nature, while keyword research isn’t.

 There are two ways you can do influencer marketing with Awario.

 First, you can find the already existing brand advocates (again, something you can’t do with a database).

-To do that, create an alert for your brand for the social media platforms you’re interested in.
+To do that, create an alert for your brand for the social media platforms you’re interested in, for example, influencers on Twitter.
 Don’t forget to include misspellings and abbreviations as keywords as well as the brand’s website.
-After leaving the tool for a couple of hours to collect the mentions, go to the Influencers tab and see the list of brand advocates - people with the large social media following who have mentioned your brand or linked to your content already.
+After leaving the tool for a couple of hours to collect the mentions, go to the Influencers tab and discover the list of brand advocates - people with the large social media following who have mentioned your brand or linked to your content already.

 Collaborating with these people will understandably be much easier than with the ones who haven’t heard of your company before.
 You can point to your content that they’ve shared and generally have a more logical and personal start to the conversation.